ShubhamS32/Mobile3-Notes/androidNotes/Sample-Project/README.md

 * [NfcTag Reader Demo](#nfctag-reader-demo)		Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcReaderDemo).
 * [NfcTag WebService Demo](#nfctag-webservice-demo)	Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcWebServiceDemo).
 * [NfcTag Writter Demo](#nfctag-writter-demo)		Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcTagWritterDemo).

+###Internet Connection Demo
+* This is a demo project to demonstrate how to check for internet connection and any other network connection .
+* The steps are very easy .
+	* **Step 1:** Give user-permission in the android manifest file .
+	* **Step 2:** Create a separate class to check for the internet connection.
+	* **Step 3:** Call the class function in the main acitivity.

+###Twitter Login Demo
+* This application shows the use of Twitter in your application.
+* The very first thing you need is the Twitter account.
+* Once you have the account you need to generate the Api keys. ie.`Customer key` and `Consumer key`.

+* There are very simple steps to do this :
+	* **Step 1:** Go to [twitter dev](https://dev.twitter.com/apps/new) and register new application.
+	* **Step 2:** Give some dummy url in the callback url field to make the app as browser app.
+	* **Step 3:** Under the settings tab upload icon and change the access type to Read and Write.
+	* **Step 4:** Copy Consumer Key & Consumer Secret key.
+	* **Step 5:** Download & extract twitter4j library from twitter4j-android-2.2.6.zip (slimmed version for Android platform).
+	* **Step 6:** In your mainifest file give the permissions and add the new intent filter.
+	* **Step 7:** Create the new Class to check for the connection and network `ConnectionDetector.java`.
+	* **Step 8 :** In the main Activity give the access to the twitter login `MainActivity.java`

+###Expandable List View Demo
+* This application shows how to use the expandable ListView in an application .
+* The most the concept is same as the listView .
+* In the ListView we use to use the adapter `BaseAdapter` to add elements to the list ,whereas in Expandable listView we use `ExpandableBaseAdapter` to add elements to the list .
+* These steps will guide you to get to the bottom on the working of the list view.
+	* **Step 1:** Create the main activity layout to hold the ExpandableListView element.
+	* **Step 2:** Create the layout to hold the parent list elements .
+	* **Step 3:** Create the layout to hold the child list element .
+	* **Step 4:** Create the adapter which will populate the list view.
+	* **Step 5:** Create the main activity class that can create the list on header data and list of child data.
+Its better to use the list of strings for the header data and hashmap to hold the child data.

+###Grid View Demo
+* This application will show how to add grid view in an application .
+* All you need is additional adapter that populates the grid elements .
+* Steps to follow are as follows :
+	* **Step 1 :** Create the Layout for the main Activity containing a gridView.
+	* **Step 2 :** Create the adapter class “ImageAdapter.java”.
+	* **Step 3 :** Create the main Activity class .
+“MainActivity.java”

 ###Bluetooth Demo
 * This application shows you how to use bluetooth of the device.